alavrovinfb/integrity-sum/README.md

 - DB_USER
 - DB_NAME

+optional:
+- SYSLOG_ENABLED=true if syslog functionality is required

 They will be stored in a secret on the cluster during deployment and used to create application DB and manage connections to it.

 Minikube start: